liingcode/Reading-Notes/cssReadingnote.md

 ## ***3***

-CSS stands for casscading style sheets and is used in combination with markup languages like HTML.
+CSS stands for cascading style sheets and is used in combination with markup languages like HTML.